Cambodia Town, Long Beach, California: Cambodian culture

 The Cambodian New Year takes place annually from April 14 to April 16.
 In Cambodia, Choul Chnam Thmey traditionally signifies the shift from the height of the hot, dry season to the monsoon rains that will wash away the dust and bring nourishment to the fields.
 This transformation is said to be accompanied by divine beings, known as Tevoda, who migrate in a cycle to watch over the renewal in nature.

 The Cambodian New Year festival in Cambodia Town is a community gathering in the streets and features a cultural parade.
 This celebration showcases traditional garments and performances (e.g. classical dancing and drumming), flags and symbols of Cambodian cultural pride, and representatives of local organizations and businesses.
 Additionally, the celebration exhibits the ethnic diversity of the enclave as the event often includes monks, Cambodian and Black Christian ministers, and paleta vendors.

 Another well-known local event is the annual Cambodia Town Film Festival which was founded by Cambodian American filmmaker Caylee So and hip-hop artist praCH Ly.
 The event features films from both established and emerging filmmakers whose works deal with the Cambodian experience.
 The festival includes screenings, discussions, and question-and-answer sessions with those who were involved in the film productions.

-Community organizations

-Well-known community agencies in Cambodia Town include the UCC, Khmer Girls in Action (KGA), the Homeland Cultural Center, and the Neighborhood Services Bureau.
-These organizations work to empower Cambodian Americans and other marginalized ethnic communities in the surrounding area through cultural education, community assistance, and development.